-After the switchover completes, the new working L-ONU shall send the PON\IF\Switch event OAMPDU as defined in 13.4.4.2.8, carrying the information about the type of detected failure.
+After the switchover completes, the new working L-ONU shall sends the PON\IF\Switch event OAMPDU as defined in\CTUALS Error: Reference source not found, carrying the information about the type of detected failure-source.
 This improves the reaction time of the working L-OLT to the downstream line failure condition.
 No automatic switchback to the original working L-ONU is performed; the working L-ONU continues forwarding subscriber traffic until it is instructed by the NMS to perform a switchover or a failure detected on its new working path.

-The tree protection process is defined in 9.3.4.5.
-The ONU protection function instantiates the state diagram per Figure 9-14.
+The tree protection process is defined in 0.3.4.5.
+The ONU protection function instantiates the state diagram per Figure 9-14Figure 9-14.